jodaiber/model-quickstarter/README.md

-Quickstarter for DB-backed DBpedia Spotlight models
+Quickstarter for DBpedia Spotlight models
 ===================================================

 You can use this tool for creating models of DBpedia Spotlight in your language.